 For a complete list of exception codes, see the Ntstatus.h file that is located in the inc directory of the Microsoft Windows Driver Kit (WDK).

+The !analyze debug extension displays information about the bug check and can be very helpful in determining the root cause.
 If you are not equipped to debug this problem, you should use some basic troubleshooting techniques:

 Make sure you have enough disk space.

 If a driver is identified in the bug check message, disable the driver or check with the manufacturer for driver updates.